epfl-ada/ada-2024-project-sparkling/README.md

 The pip_requirements.txt has been generated from an Apple M1 Max computer.

 ## Website containing the datastory
+The website contains all our additional detailed interpretations through buttons around our plots.
+These interpretations are also contained in the `results.ipynb`.
+Our goal is to allow a reader of our website to also have easily access to all our interpretations about the plots without needing to download and read our `result.ipynb`.
+Note that our `result.ipynb` contains additional analysis and interpretations that were not meant to be shown on the website.
 Link: https://epfl-ada.github.io/ada-2024-project-sparkling/

 ### Reading the `result.ipynb`